MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 The following summarize the main areas where licensing kicks in:

-- Use of a Premium Connector:  Generally, any use of a premium connector triggers the need for a license based on the product being used but there are notable exceptions such as the use of dataverse in the context of a Microsoft Team.
+- Use of a Premium Connector: Generally, any use of a premium connector triggers the need for a license based on the product being used but there are notable exceptions such as the use of Dataverse in the context of a Microsoft Team.
 - How a Flow is triggered: Flows with a premium connector have various launching options which are called triggers.
 Flows launched from Power Apps will use the Power Apps license required in that case but will otherwise look for the applicable Power Automate license needed
 - Use of Dynamics 365 Premium option or a Third Party paid service: Beyond the license fees are additional feels that come with the use of premium products from Microsoft or Third-Parties which will usually require additional analysis specific to those services.
 The caveat for Dynamics 365 Premium services is that the costs may also infer additional capacity or abilities that would normally require a separate license for Power Apps or Power Automate.
 - Use of additional services:  This one is a straight forward lever that tends to affect the tenant as a whole versus the individual user in that taking on the monthly subscription cost for the feature such as AI Builder or additional Dataverse capacity, adds to the cost for the organization and should be analyzed by breaking down the value over utilization amongst the apps and flow creators along with the users.